Medicaid Coverage

 Prior Authorization

-All state Medicaid programs require prior authorization for GLP-1 medications.
-Requirements vary by state but typically include a diagnosis code, BMI documentation, and evidence of previous treatment attempts.
+Every state Medicaid program requires pre-approval for GLP-1 medications.
+What they ask for varies by state, but typically includes a diagnosis code, BMI documentation, and evidence of previous treatment attempts.
 Processing times range from 24 hours to 2 weeks depending on the state.

 Cost Estimates